cruncha-cruncha/zork1-compiler/README.md

 ## Concepts

-Aka top-level keywords in the zil language.
+Aka top-level keywords in the zil-like language.

 Player